German Federal Foreign Office

 ImDialog – Protestant Association for Christian-Jewish dialogue

-The Evangelical Association for Christian-Jewish Dialogue of Hesse and Nassau, ImDialog, has been in existence for more than 60 years and consists of about 25 members, men and women, mainly pastors, of different age groups.
+The Protestant Association for Christian-Jewish Dialogue of Hesse and Nassau, ImDialog, has been in existence for more than 60 years and consists of about 25 members, men and women, mainly pastors, of different age groups.
 Within this widely spread region it is our task to supply insight and information about Judaism, Jewish-Christian relations, the Jewish People and the State of Israel.
 The Association‘s tasks are:

 – Publication of papers and general material for school and adult education